U.K. cuts taxes, boosts spending, accelerating pound’s slide

 For example, Kwarteng announced that he was canceling an increase in national insurance taxes that Johnson introduced in May to boost spending on health and social care.
 Kwarteng said the government would maintain the expected level of funding for the National Health Service – but he didn’t say how.

-Kwarteng also said the government would cut the basic rate of income tax to 19% next year from 20%.
-The top rate will drop to 40% from 45%.
-In addition, he canceled a planned 6 percentage point increase in the corporate tax rate, leaving it at 19%.
+Kwarteng also said the government would cut the basic rate of income tax to 19 percent next year from 20 percent.
+The top rate will drop to 40 percent from 45 percent.
+In addition, he canceled a planned 6 percentage point increase in the corporate tax rate, leaving it at 19 percent.

 “This was the biggest tax-cutting event since 1972, it is not very mini,” said Paul Johnson, director of the Institute for Fiscal Studies, an independent think tank that scrutinizes government spending.
 “It is half a century since we have seen tax cuts announced on this scale.”